hustlewithkunal/Robotronics-Website/README.md

 ## Contributing
 We welcome contributions to improve our website and documentation.
 Please feel free to submit issues or pull requests.

-## License
-This project is licensed under the terms specified in the LICENSE file.

 ---

 *Building the future, one robot at a time.* 🤖✨